 The Recurse Center

+I attended the Recurse Center twice – in Fall 2016 and Spring 2013.
 My first batch of Recurse Center (Hacker School at the time) was among the highest impact choices I’ve made.
 I was encouraged and supported in applying for (and giving) my first conference talk/workshop.
 I gained a huge support network (the alumni community).
 I dug into programming projects just for fun, including contributing to opensource for the first time.
 And I met my partner, Dan.
 It influenced a lot of the friends I’ve made and projects I’ve done in the years since my first batch.

-- Stripe: deployment infrastructure, internal search as a Software Engineer, remotely
+- Stripe: deployment infrastructure, internal search, remote

-- Google: C++ library to make networks go fast as a Software Engineer
+- Google: C++ library to make networks go fast

-- Fog Creek: improvements to Kiln (source control tool) as an Intern
+- Fog Creek: improvements to Kiln (source control tool) as an intern

-- Havey Mud REU: garbage collection data analysis as a Student
+- Havey Mud REU: garbage collection data analysis as a student